This post may contain affiliate links. Read my Disclosure page.

 - Black pepper

 This vanilla chai apple pie recipe is written to make the exact amount of chai spice you need (2 teaspoons), meaning you will have no leftovers.
-But you can easily scale the spice ingredient amounts up and make a larger batch of it to throw in all sorts of baked goods, which is what I usually do!
+But you can easily scale the spice ingredient amounts up and make a larger batch to throw in all sorts of baked goods, which is what I usually do!
 To make a larger batch of the chai spice blend, simply add all of the spices to a jar or bowl and whisk well or shake the jar vigorously until thoroughly mixed.
-You can store the chai spice mixture sealed for 6 months.
+You can store the chai spice mixture sealed for up to 6 months.

 Apple Pie Filling